ElliottjPierce/noiz/book/src/quick-start/smooth-noise.md

 This is traditional value noise.
 It's so common, noiz provides a type alias for it in `prelude::common_noise`.

-This curve generic parameter runs on `bevy_math`'s [`Curve`](https://docs.rs/bevy/latest/bevy/math/trait.Curve.html) trait, so you can also use ones in their library or make you're own.
+This generic curve parameter runs on `bevy_math`'s [`Curve`](https://docs.rs/bevy/latest/bevy/math/trait.Curve.html) trait, so you can also use ones in their library or make you're own.
 Depending on what you want, `Smoothstep` is almost always the right choice for mixing.
-Sometimes `Linear` or a custom curve is artistically appealing.
+Though, sometimes `Linear` or a custom curve is artistically appealing.

-> When picking the curve, keep in mind that the more derivatives that can be taken from a function, the smoother the result generally appears.
+> When picking the curve, keep in mind that the more derivatives that can be taken from a curve, the smoother the result generally appears.
 For example, `Linear` produces harsh changes in the noise, as you saw.
 Then, `Smoothstep` eliminated those abrupt changes, but the derivative of the noise, how the value is changing, still has sharp changes of it's own!
 When you care about the smoothness of the derivative of noise, you may want to use a smoother curve.